arestivo/slides/markdown/html5.md

 * **required**: input must be filled out (boolean)
 * **disabled**: input is disabled (boolean)

-**Boolean**: If the attribute is present, its value must either be the empty string or a value that is an ASCII case-insensitive match for the attribute's canonical name, with no leading or trailing whitespace.
+**Boolean** attributes: If the attribute is present, its value must either be the empty string or a value that is an ASCII case-insensitive match for the attribute's canonical name, with no leading or trailing whitespace.

 ```html
 <input type="text" name="address" required="required" disabled>